napari/napari.github.io/dev/_sources/gallery/add_shapes.rst

 Add shapes
 ==========

-Display one shapes layer ontop of one image layer using the add_shapes and add_image APIs.
+Display one shapes layer ontop of one image layer using the ``add_shapes`` and ``add_image`` APIs.
 When the window is closed it will print the coordinates of your shapes.

+.. tags:: visualization-basic

 ..
-GENERATED FROM PYTHON SOURCE LINES 9-103
+GENERATED FROM PYTHON SOURCE LINES 11-105